lievshynam-source/JobRadar.-Agent-Powered-SaaS-for-Job-Seekers/README.md

    - Simulates source issues
    - Supports save / ignore actions

-The local agent simulator is not a real AI agent yet.
+The local agent simulator is not yet a real AI agent.

 It is a lightweight front-end simulation that makes the product logic testable before building a real backend.